-In October 2011, SARFT ordered China's 34 satellite channels limit themselves to two entertainment programs each week and a maximum of 90 minutes of entertainment content every day from 19:30 to 22:00.
-Broadcasters are also required to air at least two hours of state-approved news every evening between 06:00 and midnight and show at least two 30-minute news programmes between 18:00 and 23:30.
+In October 2011, SARFT ordered China's 34 satellite channels to limit themselves to two entertainment programs each week and a maximum of 90 minutes of entertainment content every day from 19:30 to 22:00.
+Broadcasters were also required to air at least two hours of state-approved news every evening between 6:00pm and midnight and show at least two 30-minute news programs between 18:00 and 23:30.
 The broadcasters were also told to disregard audience ratings in their programming decisions.
 The ministry said the measures were aimed at rooting out “excessive entertainment and vulgar tendencies.”
 [Source: Sharon Lafraniere, Michael Wines and Edward Wong, New York Times, October 26, 2011]

 The rules applied to CCTV-1, the general programming channel of Central China Television, but not to CCTV-3, which specializes in arts and entertainment, according to a report in the English-language edition of Global Times, an official newspaper.
-Many people in the industry have interpreted the decree and earlier measures by central officials as attempts to bolster the ratings of CCTV against the onslaught of entertainment shows produced by satellite stations, which have been wildly successful.
-Last year, officials told producers of “If You Are the One,” a popular dating show on Jiangsu Satellite Television, to tone down the program.
-Last month, the authorities suspended a talent show on Hunan Satellite Television, “Super Girl,” for exceeding a broadcast time limit.
+Many people in the industry interpreted the decree and earlier measures by central officials as attempts to bolster the ratings of CCTV against the onslaught of entertainment shows produced by satellite stations, which have been wildly successful.
+In 2010 officials told producers of “If You Are the One,” a popular dating show on Jiangsu Satellite Television, to tone down the program.
+In 2011, authorities suspended Hunan Satellite Television idol show, “Super Girl,” for exceeding a broadcast time limit.

 Edward Wong wrote in the New York Times: The sweeping policy “effectively wipes out scores of entertainment shows on prime-time television.
 The authorities evidently determined that trends inspired by “If You Are the One” and “Super Girl,” had gone too far, and they responded with a policy to curb what they call “excessive entertainment.”
 That a dating show could help set off the toughest crackdown on television in years exposes the growing tension at the heart of the Communist Party’s control of the entertainment industry.
 For decades, the party has pushed television networks here to embrace the market, but conservative cadres have grown increasingly fearful of the kinds of programs that court audiences, draw advertising and project a global image not shaped by the state.
 Television, after all, occupies a singular position in the state’s media arsenal: with its 1.2 billion viewers and more than 3,000 channels, it is the party’s greatest vehicle for transmitting propaganda, whether through the evening news or staid historical dramas.
 “A conflict has arisen: On the one hand, they’re pushing for the building of a commercial industry, but on the other hand they wonder if this commercialization has led to an overall decline in cultural quality and moral cultivation,” said Yin Hong, a professor at Tsinghua University in Beijing who studies television.
 [Source: Edward Wong, New York Times, January 1, 2012]

 The party’s definition of “entertainment shows” encompasses game shows, dating shows and celebrity talk shows.
 As in the West, they are cheap to produce but earn high ratings and advertising revenue, which is critical since stations get little or no government subsidies.
 Now, the new rules, which were announced in late October, are forcing television executives and producers at 34 satellite stations across China to cut many entertainment shows from their lineups to limit what regulators describe as “vulgar tendencies.”

 The order by SARFT to curb ''excessive entertainment'' went into effect on 1 January, 2012.
-After that satellite broadcasters in China cut entertainment TV by two-thirds with the number of entertainment shows aired during prime time each week has dropping from 126 to 38. ,"Satellite channels have started to broadcast programmes that promote traditional virtues and socialist core values," SARFT said in a statement.
+After that satellite broadcasters in China cut entertainment TV by two-thirds with the number of entertainment shows aired during prime time each week has dropping from 126 to 38.
+"Satellite channels have started to broadcast programmes that promote traditional virtues and socialist core values," SARFT said in a statement.
 [Source: BBC, January 4, 2012]

 The BBC reported: Talent shows and reality TV are among the biggest casualties of the cuts, the BBC said.
 The list of restricted programmes also included talk shows and emotional stories that were deemed to be of "low taste", said the Xinhua news report.
 However the SARFT statement also said that popular dating shows, such as If You Are The One, and soap operas, such as Li Yuan Chun, produced by Henan Satellite TV, will still be on air during prime time on weekends.
 In the piece published in a Communist Party magazine, President Hu Jintao also urged efforts to boost the country's own soft power, said Xinhua.